 Example – Gloucester Capital Development Programme

-We’re currently in the process of supporting 55 people that have been supported in two rural sites in Gloucestershire, to move into new specially designed accommodation in the community.
+We recently supported 55 people that were living at two rural sites in Gloucestershire, to move into new specially designed accommodation in the community.

-The plan is to expand our development over six different sites until all 55 people have homes that they are happy in, are with or near their friends, cater for their needs and allow them to continue to live the best lives possible.
+All 55 people now have homes that they are happy in, are with or near their friends, cater for their needs and allow them to continue to live the best lives possible.

 Example – new specialist services